rpellerin/rpellerin.github.io/content/my-travel-list.md

 # Japan

-- Chureito Pagoda, Kyoto (I've been there, but never climbed [the stairs to get the wonderful view of Mount Fuji](Chureito Pagoda))
+- Chureito Pagoda, Kyoto (I've been there, but never climbed the stairs to get the wonderful view of Mount Fuji - Chureito Pagoda)
 - Miyajima (Itsukushima)
 - Kanazawa